-This screen allows you to set up your leave categories and control which of them accrue automatically, how they will behave in the pay run, whether or not to include them in termination payments, if you want to apply negative balances on termination, whether leave should appear in your employee's pay slips and portal and the option to hide the leave category name from employee view.
+This screen allows you to set up your leave categories and control such things as leave accruing automatically, how leave behaves in the pay run, whether or not to include the leave type in termination payments, if you want to apply negative balances on termination, whether leave should appear in your employee's pay slips and portal and the option to hide the leave category name from employee view.

 The settings for Leave Categories can be accessed and updated by clicking on the "Payroll Settings" tab on the payroll dashboard > then "Leave Categories", located under the Pay Run Settings heading.